DexterHuang/CyberCodeOnline/UpdateNote.md

 ### **2021/05/05- v0.487**
  * Added a time preview for crafting
  * Minor fixes for locked containers
  * Added TONS of new dungeon designs (all contributed by dear players like you!).
-You will be kicked out of dungeon if you were in the older version of dungeons.
+You will be kicked out of the dungeons that were created before the update.
  * Added `Locked Container`, `Locked Rare Container` and `Locked Legendary Container`.
 These can be found in dungeons with various drop rates, you may unlock the containers in the `Terminal` (requires time and `Tech Scrap`), rarer containera have better drops (duhh)
  * Added image for the `Terminal`
  * Increased the amount of `Hash Processors` you can craft from 1 to 4, but an additional 5 minutes will be required for each craft